Multiple Time Frame Analysis

 • Risk can be managed more effectively by combining time frames.
 A trader can learn to move stops on smaller time frames for patterns that complete on larger time frames.

-• Using multiple time frames from larger to smaller can help the trader to be aware of contrary or opposing patterns that form on smaller time frames that are against the longer-term time frame.
+• Using multiple time frames, from larger to smaller, can help the trader be aware of contrary or opposing patterns that form on smaller time frames that are against the longer-term time frame.

 MULTIPLE TIME FRAME ENTRY PRINCIPLE

-1. Define what your “signal” chart is.
+1. Define your “signal” chart.
 For swing traders, this will generally be a Daily chart.
-For Day traders, this will be a smaller timeframe like 2/5/10/15 minutes chart
+For Day traders, it will be a smaller timeframe like a 2/5/10/15-minute chart.

 2. Add a higher time frame chart that is either 5x or 25x larger than your signal chart.